Risk is an inherent part of every organisation, no matter the size or the sector in which the company is operating.

 This implies the risks are acceptable and cannot be reduced further, and all the consequences are clearly understood and processed.

-Every team must be aware of the risks involved in a project.
+Every team must be aware of the risks involved in a project management.
 So, at the start of every project risks are assigned to team members.
 When a standard procedure is followed it becomes easier for the team to take countermeasures.